jtfoster2/Outdora/docs/ProductVision.md

   - After password is created, the system send email with link to the user email address provider to confirm his email to enable login with email& password

-- As a registered user I want to reset my password, if I forget it  or after three unsuccessful login attempt so I can access again my account
+- As a registered user I want to reset my password, if I forget it  or after three unsuccessful login attempt, so I can access again my account
   ##### Acceptance Criteria
   - The App logging page should provide a "Forgot Password" (reset password link) on the login page and also in the user profile setting
   - when valid email address is enter and the system valid the email against registered accounts, the system send email to with a link to reset the password.